• Advertise

 Thanks for the comment, @scudag56:disqus.
 Devil’s Waterhole is totally unique, and our camping enthusiast friends name Inks Lake a favorite for that purpose as well.
 Plus, you’ve gotta admit that hiking at one state park can be tough to compare to another state park.
 Inks Lake has some unique vistas and trails.

-david ancira
+3. david ancira says

 how is the water level now?